xlog2API/xlog/mssdk.md

 we will be doing some analysis here with updates

+we can inject straight into some dynamic library / shared object

-first decompile latest tiktok apk using jadx after searching around for a bit we stumble upon hashmap values... in function LIZIZ() mostly obfuscated funcs to prevent snooping.
+first decompile latest tiktok apk using jadx

+after searching around for a bit we stumble upon hashmap values... in function LIZIZ() mostly obfuscated funcs to prevent snooping.

 ![dbebada1bc4f3a49cff69206628a7da9](https://user-images.githubusercontent.com/111660587/187262250-bfa4db7d-a630-45d1-bca0-5833419d0681.png)